 - Three Boxes or Bins – Have a box for keep, a box for donate or sell, and a trash box.
 First things first, go around the room and move everything into one of those three boxes.
 That will create an empty space that can be thoroughly cleaned.
 This works great for kids too.
 Kids are often overwhelmed by the pure amount of stuff so sorting can help them get started.
 Just be sure that they don’t put everything in the keep box.

 - Cleaning Supplies – Have a caddy ready with cleaning supplies to deep clean your empty space once all the items have been removed.
 I am a big fan of Grove Collective for natural cleaning supplies.
-Here is a nice offer for $10 off and a free Mrs. Meyers hand soap if you are a new customer.
+Here is a nice offer for free cleaning supplies when you spend $20.

 - Containers and Bins – Once you’ve emptied all of the drawers, cabinets, and spaces, you’ll need bins and containers to place items back in an organized manner.

 - Label Maker – Grab a label maker to label bins and containers.
 Having things labeled will keep continuity with your whole family knowing what item goes in that location.
 I have this label maker and love it.

 A Place for Everything – Tips To Stay Organized